MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ## Use private distribution group

-By default, Distribute uses the public distribution group.
+By default, Distribute uses a public distribution group.
 If you want to use a private distribution group, you will need to explicitly set it via `updateTrack` property.

 ```objc
 MSDistribute.updateTrack = MSUpdateTrackPrivate;